SunmiYoonDev/SunmiYoonDev/README.md

 ### Hi there, I'm Sunmi

+## I'm a Back-end Developer with over 2 years of experience utilizing web and app applications.

 - 🔭 I’m currently working on a [Shift maker API][website]!
 - 🌱 I’m recently learning python language
 - 👯 I’m looking to collaborate with other content creators